FortAwesome/wordpress-fontawesome/README.md

 (The CSS also causes the underlying webfont files to be loaded.
 The story is the same, subsequent loads will normally use the browser's disk cache and not use the network.)

-## The Whole Internet Warms the Cache

-There are lots of web sites that use Font Awesome, and very often they do so by simply loading `all.css` or `all.js`.
-When a browser loads that resource for a specific version of Font Awesome on site A, and caches it, then it's already cached when the same browser visits site B where the same resource is required.

-In that case, even the first load of `all.css` for that browser's visit to site B would already be loaded from the browser's disk cache.

 ## All Icons vs Subset in WordPress